bonomani/devmon/docs/TEMPLATES.md

 The DELTA transform takes at least two poll cycles to return meaningful data.
 In the mean time you will get a `wait` result stored in the targetOID alias.

-This method doesn't allow for measuring decreases (negative changes) in the data.

-Delta examples:
+Examples:
 ```
 changeInValue  : DELTA : {value}
 changeInValue  : DELTA : {value} 2543456983
 ```
+Notes:
+- This trasnform doesn't allow for measuring decreases (negative changes) in the data.
 ### DATE transform
 This transform converts Unix time (seconds since January 1, 1970, 00:00:00 GMT) into a readable date and time format.
 It changes the input of seconds into a